Mega-Fi/megafi-docs/landing/docs/getting-started/overview.md

 **Swap Tokens**: Trade any supported token pair with instant execution and minimal slippage.

-**Provide Liquidity**: Deposit tokens into MegaPools to earn trading fees.
-Choose your Liquidity Zone for custom capital efficiency.
+**Provide Liquidity**: Deposit tokens into Pools to earn trading fees.
+Choose your Tick for custom capital efficiency.

 **Deploy Strategies**: Activate automated Strategy Modes that rebalance your liquidity positions continuously.